samrudh-nux/openev-Clinical-Triage-Env/README.md

 ## 🎯 Why This Environment?

 Clinical decision-making is one of the highest-stakes reasoning tasks humans perform.
-Medical errors cause **250,000+ deaths annually** in the US alone.
+Medical errors cause **5 million + deaths annually** in the India alone.
 Yet there is **no standardised RL training environment** for evaluating AI agents on real clinical judgment tasks.

 ClinicalTriageEnv fills this gap by simulating three tasks that physicians and nurses perform daily: